 Alexander has also worked in two Investment Banks as developing and implementing Operational Risk frameworks, risk assessment methodologies, key risk indicator processes, capital quantification of material risks and risk reporting processes.
-Furthermore, while Alexander was setting-up ERM Middle East in 2005 he was seconded for 15 months to the Dolphin Project in Qatar and UAE as the Risk Manager for the pipelaying contractor Saipem.
+Furthermore, while Alexander was setting-up ERM Middle East in 2005 he was seconded for 15 months to the valium shop online Dolphin Project in Qatar and UAE as the Risk Manager for the pipelaying contractor Saipem.
 He managed all risk activities and provided risk based advice to the Saipem Project Management and was the risk interface to the Dolphin Energy Project Board.
 He has considerable experience of quantitative and qualitative risk analysis, assessment and management techniques.

 This chapter explores the investment bank structure and the optimum approaches to integrate ESG into the credit risk process.
 The chapter also discusses key elements of building the business case for both why ESG is important and the need for closer oversight and integration into the “business-as-usual” process.
 It also explores how leadership, governance and culture can, or rather should be, created and maintained such that the successes of ESG integration once complete are not diminished through time.
 The chapter is written in the first person, drawing from the authors risk management experience over the past decade, without reference to specific institutions to allow more open expression of core issues and challenges, providing valuable tips and techniques to achieve successful change programmes.

 See ERM’S client lists and Linkedin connections